-In this case, the Defendant has failed to demonstrate that the evidence claimed to be "lost or destroyed" possessed any exculpatory value that was apparent at the time of its "loss."
-Further, the Defendant has failed to demonstrate any bad faith of the part of the law enforcement officers involved in handling that evidence.
+In this case, the Defendant has not only failed to demonstrate that the evidence claimed to be "lost or destroyed" possessed any exculpatory value that was apparent at the time of its "loss" or that there was bad faith of the part of the law enforcement officers involved in handling that evidence, he has failed to demonstrate that any law enforcement officer even seized any evidence to begin with.

-Moreover, irrespective of the questions of whether the evidence possessed "exculpatory value" and whether the prosecution acted in "bad faith", the Defendant faces a more basic problem.
+Irrespective of the questions of whether the evidence possessed "exculpatory value" and whether the prosecution acted in "bad faith", the Defendant faces a more basic problem.
 Before the court can turn its attention to whether evidence was "exculpatory" or whether there has been "bad faith", the Defendant must get over a threshold requirement that in deed, the subject evidence has been "lost or destroyed."
-All that the Defendant has demonstrated is that law enforcement officers returned property to its purported owner.
-The Defendant has not demonstrated that the evidence will not be available for his trial.
-The court is aware of no prohibition for law enforcement officers to return property to owners pending trial.
+All that the Defendant has demonstrated is that law enforcement officers went to Ms. Anderson's home and observed some propane tanks.
+The Defendant has not demonstrated that evidence will not be available for his trial.
+Even if Trooper Michaud had seized evidence and returned later returned it to a purported owner, the court is aware of no prohibition for law enforcement officers to return property to owners pending trial.
 If the State can produce the evidence at trial, by definition it is not "lost or destroyed."
 In State v.
 Smith, 400 A.2d 749, 757, the Law Court stated that the State had no obligation to provide for inspection of objects outside of its possession, custody or control.
 Once such objects were returned to their owner, those objects were as accessible to the Defendant as they were to the State.
-Should it occur that the owner, having been instructed to retain custody of the object pending trial, failed to do so leaving the State without evidence to present at trial, then it may well be the State that is prejudiced by its actions rather than the Defendant.
+Should it occur that the owner has not retained custody of the objects or is otherwise unable to produce them at trial, then it may well be the State that is prejudiced by its actions rather than the Defendant.
+It appears to the court that there is no evidence to suppress in connection with this particular case because no evidence was seized.